dermatologist/dhti/README.md

 ### Examine bootstrap.py
 `cat ~/dhti/elixir/app/bootstrap.py`

-This is where the defaults are defined for *LLM, embedding model, hyperparameters etc that are injected at runtime.*
+This is where you can override defaults in the elixir for *LLM, embedding model, hyperparameters etc that are injected at runtime.* Refer to each elixir for the available options.
-You can override these defaults by bootstrap in LangServe.

 :running:
 ### Create docker container